 Clinical Mental Health Counseling Master’s Degree

-Prepare for rewarding careers in clinical mental health counseling in a CACREP-accredited program with exceptional opportunities for research and field-based learning.
+Prepare for rewarding careers in clinical mental health counseling in a CACREP-aligned program with exceptional opportunities for research and field-based learning.
 The clinical mental health master’s degree program at Georgian Court University provides a holistic view of treatment with a strong emphasis on ethics and evidence-based learning—preparing you with the knowledge and skills to succeed in your chosen field.

 Time of entry